Reserving and Using Library Rooms Policy

 - The library’s name may not be used in any publicity for non-library sponsored or cosponsored meetings except to designate the meeting location.
 The library logo may not be used.

 - Anoka County Library may not be used as the official address or headquarters of any organization.

 - Patrons will comply with federal, state, and local laws and policies, including the Anoka County Library Board Reserving and Using Library Rooms Policy.

 - The person reserving the space determines the intended audience for the gathering.

 - The contact person for the reservation is liable for any damages to facilities and furnishings.

-- The contact person shall indemnify, defend and hold harmless Anoka County, its officers, agents and employees from and against any and all claims, suits, actions of any kind, arising and resulting and accruing from a negligent act, omission or error of the group resulting in or relating to personal injuries or property damage arising from the groups' use of the library.
+- The contact person shall indemnify, defend, and hold harmless Anoka County, its officers, agents, and employees from and against all claims, suits, actions of any kind, arising and resulting and accruing from a negligent act, omission or error of the group resulting in or relating to personal injuries or property damage arising from the groups' use of the library.